Planned Giving and the 1919 Society

 The 1919 Society recognizes and honors those who have provided for Austen Riggs in their estate plans.
 There are a number of ways to plan a gift that provides generously for Riggs while at the same time providing your estate with significant tax benefits and helping you meet other financial planning needs.

 As you review and update your financial plans, we hope you will consider providing for the Austen Riggs Center through a bequest, trust, retirement plan, life insurance, or gift of real estate.
-And if you have already included Riggs in your estate plans, please let us know so that we can thank you personally.
+And if you have already included Riggs in your estate plans, please let us know so that we can thank you personally and welcome you into our 1919 Society.

 Among the most popular planned gifts: